-Okay, so maybe you aren’t quite ready for the responsibility of a newborn in your life, or perhaps you don’t intend to ever have children, but the idea of having a little extra company around the house can be very appealing for many young couples.
+Okay, so maybe you aren’t quite ready for the responsibility of a newborn in your life, or perhaps you don’t intend to ever have children, but the idea of having a little extra company around the house after marriage can be very appealing for many young couples.
 In fact, a very large percentage of newlyweds find themselves in the market for a puppy.
 But, like a baby, a puppy comes with many new responsibilities and big changes to a household and even your married relationship.
 Choosing the right breed is key to everyone’s happiness!

 The Small Dog: The first thing to consider is the size of dog that is most likely to fit your space.
 A small apartment in the city is not likely to accommodate larger breeds, especially those who love to run.
 Thus, your living arrangements might limit your choices immediately.
 For those who aren’t so confined, the decision will likely be based more on personal preference.
 A small dog can be a wonderful addition to the home, but these little guys are also very fragile.
 They must be babied a bit as they are susceptible to cold, injury, and digestive problems.
 For those who are looking for a loving companion that adores its owner and will be playfully content indoors, a small dog can be the perfect pal.